edwinsteele/wordspeak.org/posts/python_optimisation.rst

 sort of performance do we get as we run with lists of different sizes?

 <comparison at different lengths. at what point do map and list comprehension
 performance become equal?
-Possibly make reference to the way the default OSX python interpreter is actually quite a bit faster for list comp for large size>
+Possibly make reference to the way the default OS X python interpreter is actually quite a bit faster for list comp for large size>

-The difference between a_noop vs b_noop is the same as a vs b, in percentage terms, so it's puzzling why method descriptor is slower than the builtin function, even once we've cached the strip lookup from bytecode line 9
+The difference between run_map_noop vs run_listcomp_noop is the same as run_map vs run_listcomp, in percentage terms, so it's puzzling why method descriptor is slower than the builtin function, even once we've cached the strip lookup from bytecode line 9